magnusapaulsen/supply-scrubber/README.md

 ## Usage

-1. Place your PDF supply sheets (`washes.pdf`) in the project directory.
-2. Place your JSON price list (`price_list.json`) in the project directory.
+1. Place your JSON price list (`price_list.json`) in the project directory.
-3. Run the script:
+2. Run the script:
     python main.py
+    python3 main.py
+3. Navigate the GUI to select PDF and run the parsing.
 4. View the results in the JSON files (`washes.json`, `apartments.json`)

 ## Requirements